 In 2011, Jasper Shen founded Aviary, a restaurant focused on borderless cuisine with French techniques, alongside his wife, Kat Whitehead, and chef, Sarah Pliner.
 Come 2012, Aviary would win Restaurant of the Year from Willamette Week, officially putting them Portland’s ever-evolving foodie map.

-Jasper and Laura bonded over their love of NYC—Laura being born and raised in Times Square—jogging, bar cruising, cooking, and time spent with family.
+Jasper and Linh bonded over their love of NYC—Laura being born and raised in Times Square—jogging, bar cruising, cooking, and time spent with family.
 Their natural ambition, curiosity, and penchant for warm meals reflected the welcoming spirit of what they knew a restaurant could be.